Mordical62645/Metacrafters-Creating-a-Token/README.md

 @Mordical62645

 ## License
-This project is not licensed but is under the name of Metacrafters.
+This project is not licensed but is under the name of Metacrafters and The National Teachers College.